SIP Connection: Types

 Credentials Connection Setup

-1. Click Add SIP Connection at the Connection Tab in the Portal.
+1. Click Create SIP Connection at the SIP Connection Tab in the Portal.

 3. Select Credentials as the Connection Type

-A username and password will automatically be generated but you should change the credentials by clicking the "edit" button to the left.
+A username and password will automatically be generated but you can change the credentials via the Authentication & Routing Configuration section within the SIP connection's settings.
 It is highly recommended that you choose a strong password.

-4. Click Save & Finish Editing or your user details will not be saved
+4. Click Save or your user details will not be saved

 Note: Once your Credential Connection is created, you can display the username and password by clicking the eye icon under the Auth Detail column.